MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/quickstart.md

 Making monetization work is one of the biggest challenges of games.
 Playfab helps make this easy by building on top of three foundational pieces: Currencies, Items, and Inventory.

-In this quick-start tutorial, you will:
+In this quickstart tutorial, you will:

-1. Set up a virtual Currency.
+1. Set up a virtual currency.
-2. Create an Item.
+2. Create an item.
-3. Add an item to a player Inventory.
+3. Add an item to a player inventory.
-4. Next Steps for customizing your Economy.
+4. Learn next steps for customizing your economy.

-## Set up a Virtual Currency
+## Set up a virtual currency

-Virtual Currencies are the foundation of in-Game economies.
-Players and Characters can be granted these Currencies, which can then be used to buy or trade Items.
-Items can have a cost in either a Virtual Currency or Real Money.
-Each Title can support multiple arbitrary Virtual Currencies.
-This provides flexibility for your Game to implement whatever medium of exchange you desire (e.g. Gold, Gems, Hearts or Interstellar Credits).
+Virtual currencies are the foundation of in-game economies.
+Players and characters can be granted these currencies, which can then be used to buy or trade Items.
+Items can have a cost in either a virtual currency or real money.
+Each title can support multiple arbitrary virtual currencies.
+This provides flexibility for your Game to implement whatever medium of exchange you desire (e.g. gold, gems, hearts or interstellar credits).

 1. Go to Economy and select Currencies.
-2. Click New currency and change these fields:
+2. Click New Currency and change these fields:
     Currency code (2 uppercase characters): "GD"
     Display name: "Gold"
-3. Click Save currency.
+3. Click Save Currency.

-Now that Currencies have been setup, Store and Catalog Items can be assigned prices corresponding to the Virtual Currencies.
+Now that currencies have been setup, store and catalog items can be assigned prices corresponding to the virtual currencies.

 ## Create an item

-Many games offer the player items for purchase such as a Shield, a Level-unlock, or a Power-up.
-These items are specified in a Catalog.
-Before the Player can purchase an Item from any Catalog, you must create the Items that you want to populate it.
+Many games offer the player items for purchase such as a shield, a level-unlock, or a power-up.
+These items are specified in a catalog.
+Before the player can purchase an item from any catalog, you must create the items with which you want to populate it.

-To make a Catalog with an Item:
+To make a catalog with an item:

 1. Go to Economy and select Catalogs.
 2. Create a new catalog named "main."
 An item with the ID of "One" has been added automatically.